Health Care Reform

 When does it all start?

-Some of the provisions take effect immediately, some in September 2010, and others spread out all the way until 2014.
+Some of the provisions took effect immediately, some in September 2010, and others spread out all the way until 2015.
+Of course October 1st 2013 is the start of enrollment for Individual Guaranteed Issue and Healthcare exchange policies.

 Here’s what we have today and coming in the next few months that you need to know about: